Scalextrix/SolarCoin-Raspberry-Pi-Node/Useful-SolarCoin-Daemon-Commands.md

-Finally, remember to keep regular backups of your wallet, if the SD card on your Pi fails, or if there is some other failure ALL YOUR SOLARCOINS COULD BE LOST FOREVER, unless you have a recent backup, so ideally keep one on at least one other offline device:
+Finally, remember to keep regular backups of your wallet, if the SD card on your Pi fails, or if there is some other failure ALL YOUR SOLARCOINS COULD BE LOST FOREVER, unless you have a recent backup, so ideally keep 'wallet.dat' file at least one other offline device:
 > solarcoind backupwallet /destination/directory/of/your/choice